-Santa Claus is called “Père Noël” in France.
+Santa Claus in France is called “Père Noël”.
 Like in any places celebrating Christmas, the French Father Christmas wears a red suit and hat with white fur trimming with a broad black belt around his waist.
 He is tall and large, with ruddy cheeks and nose, bushy eyebrows, a white beard and moustache.
 His big brown sack is packed full of toys that will be delivered to every household at midnight, using his sleigh pulled by reindeers.

 The origins of Santa Claus